divshot/divshot-cli/README.md

 divshot rollback [environment]
 ```

-Rollback an environment to a previous release.
+Rollback the given environment to a previous release.
+This is useful when buggy code has been deployed.
+Divshot.io automatically detects what your previously release was and rollsback to that release.
+See [environments]() for a list of available environments.

 ### server